xokomola/origami/README.md

-# Origami
+# Origami 0.3

 Origami is a templating library for XQuery (3.0) inspired by XSLT and the [Enlive](https://github.com/cgrand/enlive) templating library for Clojure.
-Currently it supports the [BaseX](http://basex.org) database version 7.9 or higher.
+Currently it supports the [BaseX](http://basex.org) database version 8.0 or higher.

+IMPORTANT: This library is not yet ready for production use and will change during the next few releases.
+I feel no obligation to maintain backwards compatibility but I will try to keep this README and the blog posts up-to-date with the latest release.

 ## Features

-- Transform nodes using XSLT-style transformations using Origami transfomers.
+- Transform nodes using XSLT-style transformations.

-- Extract nodes using XPath selectors using Origami extractors.
+- Extract nodes using composable selectors which are XPath expressions or XQuery functions.

 ## Requirements

-- BaseX 7.9 or higher.
+- BaseX 8.0 or higher

+Previously 7.9 worked but from 0.3 onwards you need a recent snapshot (I tested on 2014-11-16 snapshot).

 ## Getting started